 Alternatively, the Company may elect to bypass the qualitative assessment and perform the quantitative impairment test instead, or if the Company reasonably determines that it is more-likely-than-not that the fair value is less than the carrying value, the Company performs its annual, or interim, goodwill impairment test by comparing the fair value of each of the reporting units with their carrying amount.
-The fair value of each of the reporting units with their carrying amount in the fair value of each of the reporting units with their carrying amount.
-The fair value of each of the reporting units with their carrying amount in the fair value of each of the reporting units with their carrying amount.
-The fair value of each of the reporting units with their carrying amount in the fair value of each of the reporting units with their carrying amount is estimates regarding industry exponential forms and comparable multiples approach.
-These valuation approaches in the company's business.
+The fair value of each of the reporting units is estimated by blending the results from the income approach and the market multiples approach.
+These valuation approaches consider a number of factors that include, but are not limited to, expected future cash flows, growth rates, discount rates, and comparable multiples from publicly-traded companies in the Company's industry, and require to make certain assumptions and estimates regarding industry economic factors and future profitability of the Company's business.
 It is the Company's policy to conduct impairment testing based on its most current business plans, projected future revenues and cash flows, which reflect changes anticipated in the economy and the industry.
 The cash flows are based on five-year financial forecasts developed internally by management and are discounted to a present value using discount rates that properly account for the risk and nature of the respective reporting unit's cash flows and the rates of return market participants would require to invest their capital in the Company's reporting unit.
 The Company will recognize an impairment for the amount by which the carrying amount exceeds a reporting unit's fair value.
 For the years ended December 31, 2021, 2020 and 2019, there were no impairments recorded.